 Companies with both women and men leaders in the boardroom and at the executive table are poised to achieve sustainable big wins for the company and society.
-New data from Catalyst and researchers from Harvard Business School suggest that gender-inclusive leadership and corporate social responsibility (CSR), examined through the lens of corporate philanthropy, are linked.
+Data from Catalyst and researchers from Harvard Business School suggest that gender-inclusive leadership and corporate social responsibility (CSR), examined through the lens of corporate philanthropy, are linked.
 Findings in Gender and Corporate Social Responsibility: It’s a Matter of Sustainability include:

 - Compared to companies without women executive leaders, companies with gender-inclusive leadership teams contributed, on average, more charitable funds.